 1 | INTRODUCTION

-[PAR1] Freshwater ecosystems and their biodiversity are currently threatened by global changes (Carpenter et al., 2005; Dudgeon, 2019; Dudgeon et al., 2006; Malmqvist & Rundle, 2002; Stendera et al., 2012).
-As it is a fundamental resource for all living things, time to understand ecology of freshwater systems is now.
-Often neglected in ecology studies (Morley, 2012; Scholz & Choudhury, 2014), parasites are a key component of natural communities and Biodiversity-Ecosystem-Functioning (Dobson & Hudson, 1986; Frainer et al., 2018; Lafferty et al., 2008; Marcogliese, 2004; Minchella & Scott, 1991; Pascal et al., 2020; Poulin, 1999).
+[PAR1] Often neglected in ecological studies (Morley, 2012; Scholz & Choudhury, 2014), parasites are a key component of natural communities and Biodiversity-Ecosystem-Functioning (Dobson & Hudson, 1986; Frainer et al., 2018; Lafferty et al., 2008; Marcogliese, 2004; Minchella & Scott, 1991; Pascal et al., 2020; Poulin, 1999).
 They are inevitably vulnerable to global changes and have been use as indicator of ecosystem health in the past (REFs).
-Yet, their distribution patterns and networks are still misunderstood as general laws are hard to uncover (Poulin, 2007).
-The first step to disentangle host-parasite dynamics is to quantify host-parasite association (Cumming, 2004).
-This involves accurate description of host range preferences and infection parameters / or parasitological indices (e.g. prevalence, abundance, intensity, density, aggregation).
-Identifying patterns is essential to understand the underlying processes associated with infection levels in the wild (Poulin, 2007).
+Yet, their spatial distribution patterns are still misunderstood as general rules are hard to uncover (Poulin, 2007).
+One of the first steps to disentangle those context-dependencies is to address the importance of spatial scaling for the estimation of infection parameters in biotic communities (here prevalence of infections).

-[PAR2] One can agree that infection patterns are heterogenous across taxa, time and space (Happel, 2019; Poulin, 2006; Poulin & Dick, 2007; Thieltges & Reise, 2007; Villalba-Vasquez et al., 2018; Young & Maccoll, 2017).
+[PAR2] Infection patterns are variable across taxa, time and space (Happel, 2019; Poulin, 2006; Poulin & Dick, 2007; Thieltges & Reise, 2007; Villalba-Vasquez et al., 2018; Young & Maccoll, 2017).
 However, it remains unclear whether these patterns are the results of stochastic events or deterministic filtering as current literature on the subject lacks consistency (Carney & Dick, 2000; González & Poulin, 2005; C. R. Kennedy, 2009; Poulin, 2007; Poulin & Valtonen, 2002).
 In parasite ecology, scaling is of most importance because of hierarchical organization of host-parasite systems (see Bush et al., 1997 for organization levels definitions).
 In the search of uncovering processes shaping host-parasite dynamics, parasite ecologist must consider encounter and compatibility filters (Combes, 2001).
 Encounter filter refers to spatio-temporal window allowing encounter between a parasite and its host while compatibility filter refers to intrinsic properties of parasite-host association that determines success of infection (Combes, 2001).
 In the context of our study, we will focus on encounter filters as, in a management perspective, they are easier to measure in the field and less invasive on biodiversity.
 Studies have shown that both biotic and abiotic component can be correlated to variation of infection metrics at small and large scale (Altman & Byers, 2014; Falke & Preston, 2021; Lagrue et al., 2011; Lagrue & Poulin, 2015; Poulin & Morand, 1999; Thieltges et al., 2008).
 A complete ecological perspective on these systems must incorporate both abiotic and biotic drivers to highlight processes shaping patterns at multiple scales.
 That said, we lack crucial information on how patterns and predictors change across scale to properly monitor and managed parasites in freshwater ecosystems.